Unidata/thredds-performance-tests/README.md

 ./run.py
 ```

+The results of the tests are written to `tests/results/results-timestamp.csv`

 ## To add a test case

+- Either add new catalog to `tds/thredds/catalogs` to be picked up by the `catalogScan`
+or else add a file to `tds/data` to be picked up by the `datasetScan`.
+- Add a new json file or append to the existing json configs in `tests/configs`, including an "id" for the test and what url will be hit.
-Note that the response code is not currently checked.
+Note that the response code is not currently checked in the tests

 ## TODO:
 - mount test data
-- all tests run with python script
-- results written to database
-- automated run process on jenkins
+- automated run process (starting/ stopping tds)
 - docker build from local war file instead of from nexus